You should have an Honours degree or equivalent in the following disciplines:

 - You will examine human anatomy and reconstruct it in a real-time 3D environment for use in education, simulation, and training.

-- The programme has excellent industry connections through research and commercial projects and there are possible internship opportunities.
+- The programme has excellent industry connections through research and commercial projects.
 You will benefit from guest lectures by practitioners, researchers and experts from industry.

 - This programme is accredited by the Institute of Medical Illustrators.

-You will split your time between the Glasgow School of Art (Digital Design Studio) and the University of Glasgow (Laboratory of Human Anatomy).
+You will split your time between The Glasgow School of Art (School of Simulation and Visualisation) and The University of Glasgow (Laboratory of Human Anatomy).
 The programme is structured into three stages.

-Stage one: digital technologies applied to medical visualisation (delivered by the Digital Design Studio at the Glasgow School of Art)
+Stage one: digital technologies applied to medical visualisation (delivered by The School of Simulation and Visualisation at The Glasgow School of Art)

 - 3D modelling and animation